kkredit/gvsu-acs/software_design/ctr_epochal_time_model/README.md

 ## Updated Solution Discussion

+Updating my previous solution to use the Epochal Time Model was greatly eased by the fact that I was already treating almost all data as immutable.

 <!--
 - Positive and negative impacts to design
   - Fortunately didn't take much work since I was already treating data structures as immutable (though I didn't go as